-Lippolis et al. concentrate on harmonizing entities across ArtGraph and Wikidata.
-By combining traditional querying with LLMs, they achieve a high accuracy in entity alignment, showcasing the efficiency of LLMs in filling knowledge gaps in intricate databases [14] Funk et al. (2023) investigates the capability of ChatGPT3.5 (conver-sational interactions of G enerative Pre-trained Tranformer), in creating concept hierarchies in several fields.
-Their method decreases mistakes and generates appropriate concept names, demonstrating the effectiveness of LLMs in the semi-automatic creation of ontologies.
-Studies on GPT4's abilities in structured intelligence within ontologies in-dicate its potential for groundbreaking progress.
+Lippolis et al. (2023) concentrate on harmonizing entities across ArtGraph and Wikidata.
+By combining tradi-tional querying with LLMs, they achieve a high accuracy in entity alignment, showcasing the efficiency of LLMs in filling knowledge gaps in intricate databases [14].
+Funk et al. (2023) investigates the capability of GPT3.5 (Gen-erative Pre-trained Tranformer), in creating concept hierarchies in several fields.
+Their method decreases mistakes and generates appropriate concept names, demonstrating the effectiveness of LLMs in the semi-automatic cre-ation of ontologies.
+Studies on GPT4's abilities in structured intelligence within ontologies indicate its potential for groundbreaking progress.
 Their study emphasizes the importance of implementing controlled LLM integration in business environments through a collaborative framework [9].
 Biester et al. (2023) develops a technique that utilizes prompt ensembles to improve knowledge base development.
-When applied to models such as ChatGPT and Google BARD, they demonstrate notable enhancements in precision, recall, and F-1-score, high-lighting the effectiveness of LLMs in improving knowledge bases [1].
+When applied to models such as ChatGPT and Google BARD, they demonstrate notable enhancements in precision, recall, and F-1 score, highlighting the effectiveness of LLMs in improving knowledge bases [1].
 Mountantonakis and Tzitzikas (2023) devise a technique to verify ChatGPT information by utilizing RDF Knowledge Graphs.
 They confirm the accuracy of 85.3% of ChatGPT facts, highlighting the significance of verification services in maintaining data precision [16].
 Pan et al. (2023) suggests combining LLMs with KGs to improve reasoning skills.
 Their frameworks attempt to combine the benefits of both LLMs and KGs, resulting in enhanced data processing and reasoning abilities [19].
-Joachimiac et al. (2023), used the Spindoctor approach, which employed LLMs to summarize gene sets, demonstrating the ver-satility of LLMs in analyzing intricate biological information.
+Joachimiac et al. (2023), used the Spindoctor approach, which employed LLMs to summarize gene sets, demonstrating the versatility of LLMs in analyzing intricate biological information.
 Their method showcased the effectiveness of LLMs in summarizing text specifically related to gene ontology [12].
 The SPIRES approach developed by Caufield et al. (2023) demonstrates the adaptability of LLMs in extracting information from unstructured texts in many fields.
 This zero-shot learning method does not require any model adjustment, demonstrating the wide range of applications of LLMs in various disciplines [6].
 Mateiu et al. (2023) showcase the application of GPT3 in converting natural language words into ontology axioms.
 Their methodology facilitates ontology creation, enhancing accessibility and efficiency, demonstrating the effectiveness of LLMs in streamlining intricate ontology engineering processes [15].

-However, the aforementioned studies primarily concentrate on the capabilities of LLMs in isolation or in com-parison with traditional methods, often emphasizing automated or semi-automated processes.
-What remains less explored, and thus the focus of current paper, is the symbiotic integration of both human expertise and LLMs in the process of OEM.
-This novel approach aims to harness the speed and computational efficiency of LLMs while simul-taneously capitalizing on the complex understanding and conceptualization skills of human experts.
+However, the aforementioned studies primarily concentrate on the capabilities of LLMs in isolation or in comparison with traditional methods, often emphasizing automated or semi-automated processes.
+What remains less explored, and thus the focus of current paper, is the integration of human expertise and LLMs capabilities in the process of OEM.
+This novel approach aims to harness the large corpus of knowledge, speed in shaping results of LLMs while simultaneously capitalizing on the complex understanding and conceptualization skills of human experts.
 Furthermore, it is reasonable to believe that the differences between LLMs have strengths and weaknesses that can help researchers and practitioners choose the best models for use in real-world entity resolution [26].